 Continuous-time quantum Monte Carlo algorithms~\cite{gull_rmp_2011} such as CT-INT,~\cite{rubtsov_2004, rubtsov_prb_2005} CT-AUX~\cite{gull_epl_2008} or CT-HYB~\cite{werner_prl_2006, werner_prb_2006} are examples of such algorithms.
 They have been a breakthrough in finding solutions of quantum impurity problems and have opened a new realm for the development of extensions of dynamical mean-field theory.~\cite{antoine_rmp_1996, kotliar_rmp_2006, hettler_prb_1998, lichtenstein_prb_2000, kotliar_prl_2001, maier_rmp_2005}

 One of the reasons for the success of these algorithms is that they are based on a perturbation expansion of the partition function $Z$.
 The contributions to $Z$ can be reorganized into determinants that effectively sum a factorial number of perturbation diagrams.
 As a result, large perturbation orders can be computed and, for smaller clusters, the strong-coupling, low-temperature regime can be addressed.
-However, these methods are limited by the number of sites that can be treated in the auxiliary quantum impurity cluster.
-For large clusters the fermionic sign problem is very severe~\cite{troyer_prl_2005, leblanc_prx_2015} and it becomes increasingly difficult to extrapolate the solution of the infinite size system from a limited number of small clusters.
+These methods are however limited by the number of sites that can be treated in the auxiliary quantum impurity cluster.
+For large clusters the fermionic sign problem~\cite{troyer_prl_2005} becomes very severe as temperature is decreased or interaction increased~\cite{leblanc_prx_2015} and it is very difficult to extrapolate the solution of the infinite size system from a limited number of small clusters.

 An alternative and complementary approach is to investigate quantum systems directly in their thermodynamic limit, as in the DiagMC~\cite{prokofev_prl_1998, prokofev_prl_2007, kozik_epl_2010, vanhoucke_2010, burovski_prb_2004} algorithm that has also benefited from great advances.
-This has allowed to yield controlled results \emph{e.g.} for the normal phase of the unitary Fermi gas~\cite{vanhoucke_nature_2012, burovski_prl_2006}, the ground-state phase diagram of the Hubbard model in the weak-coupling regime away from half-filling~\cite{gukelberger_prb_2015, deng_epl_2015, fedor_prb_2016, fedor_prb_2017}, and even in non-trivial parts of its phase diagram where a pseudogap has already formed~\cite{wei_prb_2017}.
+With this approach, controlled results have been obtained, e.g. for the normal phase of the unitary Fermi gas,~\cite{vanhoucke_nature_2012, burovski_prl_2006} the ground-state phase diagram of the Hubbard model in the weak-coupling regime away from half-filling,~\cite{gukelberger_prb_2015, deng_epl_2015, fedor_prb_2016, fedor_prb_2017} and even in parts of its phase diagram where a pseudogap has already formed.~\cite{wei_prb_2017}

-In this method, the perturbation series is written directly for a dynamical quantity, for example the self-energy.
+In this method, the perturbation series is written directly for the physical quantity of interest, for example the self-energy.
 Contributions to the series are given by individual perturbation Feynman diagrams (one-particle irreducible ones for the self-energy) that are sampled stochastically.
-The alternation of signs between these individual diagrams strongly worsens the fermionic sign problem and makes it difficult to precisely compute high-order coefficients of the series.
-Another difficulty of the DiagMC approach is that it can be challenging to resum the perturbation series and obtain converged results even if many coefficients were known with great accuracy.
+While the sign alternation between individual diagrams is a necessary condition for the convergence of the series, it introduces a fermionic sign problem that makes it difficult to precisely compute high-order coefficients of the series.
+Another difficulty of the DiagMC approach is that it can be challenging to resum the perturbation series and obtain converged results even if many coefficients are known with great accuracy.